 (Image source: Hugo Herrera)

 If you sleep and wake up late, your entire day gets realigned.
 Instead of working through the morning, you’re working through the night.
-Not only is that unhealthy, it turns all your waking hours into working ones.
+Not only is that unhealthy, but it also turns all your waking hours into working ones.

 Stick to your office-going work hours and your freelancing business has a good chance of making it.
 After all, clients don’t burn the midnight oil – they keep to office hours and that’s also when they are most likely to contact you with the latest updates.
 Keep yourself available.